-In the beginning of 1862, General George McClellan’s Union Army of the Potomac was ready to attack the city of Richmond and hopefully end the war.
+In the beginning of 1862, General George McClellan’s Union Army of the Potomac were ready to attack the Confederate capitol of Richmond, Virginia and hopefully end the war.
 In the battle at Seven Pines, the commanding general of the Confederate army was badly wounded and Lee was assigned to command the Confederate army.
 Lee renamed it the Army of Northern Virginia.

 Jackson made short work of the Union troops in the Valley, He then raced his troops to Richmond and joined with General James Longstreet’s Corps in attacking Union forces there.
 Together, Lee and his officers were able to defeat McClellan’s forces in a series of battles called The Seven Days.
 Lee had saved Richmond from the Union.